krwc/symsim/README.md

 # Symbolic small singal analysis tool

 This tool was created to help with (often lengthy) symbolic small-signal calculations on circuits.
 It may be used to verify hand-made calculations, or to completely replace them.
+Unfortunately it is still in very early stage, and even though it can calculate most things symbolically, the results are quite hard to read due to lack of advanced simplification techniques.

 It supports passive elements (including inductors and capacitors), dependent current sources, which is more than enough for most applications -- including transistor circuits.